zaidajani/wa-covid-bot/README.md

 $ node index.js
 ```

-### then on your phone, go to linked devices in the settings (ios) or web whatsapp on android navbar, and scan the QR code.
+#### Then on your phone, go to linked devices in the settings (ios) or web whatsapp on android navbar, and scan the QR code.

 ## Enjoy your powerfull bot.